 Note: these are the basic elements, but sometimes there will be additional information you need to add, such as editors or edition information; or some elements, such as an author, may not be available.
-Ask a librarian for help with citations!
+Ask the Writing Center for help with citations!